#10 How to Run A Quarterly Product Strategy Meeting

 - I have participants complete a Net Promoter Score survey to understand what went well and what could be better.
 The intent is to make each meeting better than the one before.

 - It’s good to have all the participants share a meal afterward.
-You need time to rebuild relationships after a heated debate.
+After a heated debate, you need time to rebuild relationships.

 Minor details: I find it helpful to meet offsite to minimize distraction.
 It’s also okay for a product leader of one swimlane not to present if there aren’t meaningful results or topics in his or her area.
 Generally, I schedule these swimlanes towards the end of the day in case an earlier team runs over its allotted time.
 Putting these product leaders at the tail-end of the schedule is called “redshirting” — a nod to the Star Trek officers who wear red shirts and are routinely killed.